CHP Officers Forcefully Remove People Living in State-Owned Homes in El Sereno

-A huge law enforcement presence was visible in El Sereno Wednesday night, as teams of California Highway Patrol officers move in on community activists.
+A huge law enforcement presence was visible in El Sereno Wednesday night, as teams of California Highway Patrol officers moved in on community activists.

 The group of activists was demanding a safe place to stay during the pandemic.
-Members of the group, some homeless, occupied several vacant homes before they were removed and detained.
+Members of the group, some homeless, occupied several vacant homes owned by Caltrans before they were removed and detained.

-On Thanksgiving eve, at least a few dozen CHP officers in full tactical gear were removing people from several vacant homes owned by Caltrans.

 "I think it’s very heartbreaking," Annie Shaw, an El Sereno resident, said.
 "It’s the holiday season coming."